wponrails/wp-connector/README.md

 ## License

-Copyright (c) 2014, Hoppinger B.V.
+Copyright (c) 2014-2015, Hoppinger B.V.

-Open source, under the MIT-licensed.
-See `LICENSE.txt` in the root of this repository.
+All files in this repository are MIT-licensed, as specified in the [LICENSE file](https://github.com/hoppinger/wp-connector/blob/features/master/LICENSE).